Ktmi/NSF-Reports/doc/Milestone#2.md

 # Introduction

 A feature the CIARA team would like to be added to Kytos Topology, is the ability to submit a json file specifying metadata of the components of the topology.
+This feature will be used to provide metadata for pathfinder and other NApps.
 This report covers the changes I've made to the Toplogy module, in order to achieve this end.

 # Planning / Implementation